xanon-oc/showa-inventory-client/README.md

 - Filter shoes based on various criteria, including price range, release date, brand, model, style, size, color, and additional relevant parameters.

+### Polish Request

+- User can request polish request for their shoes and admin can approve and give status to the request so, that user can tract the activity.

+### Product Verification

+- User can search by product id to check the product authenticity if the product is real or fake.

 ### User Interface Features

 - Real-time UI updates for changes in product inventory and sales.